JM1/ansible-collection-jm1-cloudy/roles/libvirt_networks/README.md

 If any list item in `libvirt_networks` has its key `state` set to `absent` then module [`jm1.libvirt.net_xml`][ jm1-libvirt-net-xml] will be used to stop (destroy) and delete (undefine) this network.
-Any line in [QEMU's config file `/etc/qemu/bridge.conf`][qemu-acl] which lists the bridge name of an `absent` libvirt network will be removed to revoke access to bridges for unprivileged users [^libvirt-networks-parameter-acl].
+Any line in [QEMU's config file `/etc/qemu/bridge.conf` or `/etc/qemu-kvm/bridge.conf`][qemu-acl] which lists the bridge name of an `absent` libvirt network will be removed to revoke access to bridges for unprivileged users [^libvirt-networks-parameter-acl].

 [ansible-inventory]: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
 [community-libvirt-virt-net]: https://docs.ansible.com/ansible/latest/collections/community/libvirt/virt_net_module.html